If you choose to breastfeed your baby as a new mom, then boosting your milk supply will definitely be top on your list.

 She would advise me to maintain a healthy diet during pregnancy not only to stay healthy in pregnancy but also to help my milk supply after delivery.

-I was so frustrated because my baby was hungry and would cry all night.
+This frustrated me because my baby was hungry and would cry all night.

 I felt a pinch of guilt.
 I wish I’d done better.